What Is The Waterloo Medal?

 Royal Mint Waterloo Medal Release

-The Waterloo Medal is the second design attribute to Pistrucci to be re-created for The Great Engravers series.
+The Waterloo Medal is the second design attributed to Pistrucci to be re-created for The Great Engravers series.